McKinney-Vento Homeless Act

 - migratory children who live in conditions described above

 The McKinney-Vento Act (Section 725) specifies and protects the rights of children and youth in homeless situations.
 Highlights include. . .

-- Immediate Enrollment: No child will be denied access to school because of their immigration status, temporary living situation, emergency placement in foster care or similar hardship situation.
-Please fill out the Student Residency and Assistance Questionnaire (SRQ) here and present to campus Registrar or ask campus Registrar for a SRAQ.
+- Immediate Enrollment: No child will be denied access to school because of their immigration status, temporary living situation, emergency placement by Child Protective Services or similar hardship situation.
+Please fill out the Student Residency and Assistance Questionnaire (SRQ) here and present to campus Registrar or ask campus Registrar for a SRQ.